 The less water we use the better for the environment.
 How much do you use?
 Use this tool to estimate your use and see how how you compare with other households in Cambridge.
 Then see how much you could save, for example by taking shorter showers or installing a dual flush toilet.

-Your total: XX litres/person/day
+Your total: XX litres/person/day* Assumptions behind these calculations

 *Please note this is only an estimate.
 If you have a water meter you can check how much you use on your bill.
 These are usually twice a year and report in cubic metres.
 Your use is XX cubic metres in six months.